Diaz850/reading-notes/Index.md

-# My Code Fellow Reading Notes
+# Reading Notes

->A failure is not always a mistake.
-It may simply be the best one can do under the circumstances.
-The real mistake is to stop trying.
->
-*B.F.
-Skinner*
+## Code 102 - Intro to Software Development

+## Code 201 - Foundations of Software Development

+## Code 301 - Intermediate Software Development

+## Code 401 - Advanced Software Development

-## Growth Mindset
+### Growth Mindset

 Growth mindset to me means to be presistent in obtaining an objective despite there being difficulty or uncertainty in the outcome.